-The quaint town of Alpirsbach is nearby too, and along with the typical wooden style buildings here, there’s a great local brewery and a historic monastery.
+It’s get better too, as the quaint town of Alpirsbach is just a few hundred meters away.
+There you’ll find the gorgeous typical wooden style buildings from this region, alongside a great local brewery and historic monastery.

-What we like most about this campsite is the view.
+What we love most about this campsite are the views and the food.

 Most Black Forest sites are set in picturesque wooded surroundings.
 This campsite not only has that, it has breathtaking views of the forest-covered hills that encircle it.

-The food on offer, and beer selection are also notable.
+The on-site restaurant is very good too with lots of regional dishes to try and a notable beer selection.
 Plus, there are many great hiking and biking paths nearby.

 You should camp in the same place for one night only, and pitch your tent discretely and in a remote place.
 Therefore don’t camp in or near settlements, someone’s farm or on cultivated land.
 If you think you’re on private land, always seek out the landowner and ask permission.